ImrKhn03/convoMem/README.md

   -d '{"email": "you@example.com", "password": "your-password", "name": "Your Name"}'
 ```

-The API will be running at `http://localhost:8000` with Swagger docs at `http://localhost:8000/api/docs`.
+The API runs at `http://localhost:8000` · Swagger docs at `http://localhost:8000/api/docs`

 ### Environment Variables